-Be sure to check out separate blog post about everything you need to do this swap, it will help tremendously as you read on.
+Be sure to check out my separate blog post about everything you need to complete this swap, it will help tremendously as you read on.

 The kit showed up about 4 weeks after I ordered it and came complete.
 I didn’t want to gamble with other vendors’ long lead times and kits that arrived with missing or poor-fitting parts.
 Doc Race knocked it out of the park and I’m glad I chose their kit!

 Everything looked beautiful.
 I opted for the ceramic coating option and a ball-bearing 6266 turbo.
 The kit includes almost everything you need to convert to single turbo!
 Now let’s get these beautiful pieces where they belong…